nazariosoftwarellc/nazariosoftwarellc.github.io/_posts/2023-06-01-get-help-with-mute-chat.md

 To change what chats get muted, open the settings panel for the extension.

-- **Chrome**: Right click the Mute Chat speech bubble icon and select "Options"
+- **Chrome**: Right click the Mute Chat speech bubble toolbar icon and select "Options"
 - **Safari (Mac)**: Click "Safari" in the menu bar, then "Settings..." > "Extensions" > "Mute Chat for BoardGameArena" > "Preferences"
 - **Safari (iOS)**: Open the Settings app.
 Go to "Safari" > "Extensions" > "Mute Chat for BoardGameArena" > "Settings"
+- **Firefox**: Right click the Mute Chat speech bubble toolbar icon and click "Manage Extension" > "..." > "Preferences"

 By default, the extension hides: